Lead Lined Plywood

 - Diagnostic imaging rooms

 View the CAD Drawings for a more detailed information about lead plasterboard and other radiation shielding products.
+Or, view our featured projects.
 If you have additional questions about lead shielding for radiation, request a quote or contact us to discuss your requirements.

 Standard and Fire-Rated Lead Lined Plywood for Effective Radiation Shielding